bennypowers/bennypowers.dev/posts/2026-03-19-drupal-lit-ssr-wasm.md

 **No more service to maintain.** The Node.js sidecar is gone.
 Backlit's binary is a static executable -- it starts on demand inside the PHP-FPM worker and dies with it.
 Nothing to monitor, restart, or deploy separately. `composer update` handles everything.

 **Minimal overhead.** The Node.js approach added ~50ms and ~100MB per request.
-Backlit adds ~0.32ms per render after a one-time 350ms cold start per worker, with a much smaller memory footprint (the binary is ~9MB, the WASM instance lightweight).
+Backlit adds ~0.32ms per render after a one-time 350ms cold start per worker, with a much smaller memory footprint (the binary is ~9MB, the WASM instance is lightweight).
 With Drupal's page cache enabled, subsequent requests skip the binary entirely.

 **Safe failure and author control.** If the binary is unavailable or returns an empty response, Backlit returns the original HTML unchanged -- SSR failure is invisible to end users.
 Beyond that, Backlit adds an "Enable SSR" checkbox to content types, so authors can disable SSR per-page.
 Not every layout needs shadow roots injected, and editorial teams should have the final say.